vapstack/qx/README.md

 a document-store query, a search request, or some other backend-specific form.

 It does not execute queries.\
-It also does not model joins or subqueries.
+It also **does not model joins or subqueries**.

 ## Use cases

-- It is not known which backend will execute the query.
+- When it is not known which backend will execute the query.
 - Application code should not depend on a PostgreSQL, ClickHouse, Mongo, Elasticsearch or other specific builder or syntax.
 - The same filtering, ordering, and pagination contract must work across